echo-xiangchen/792-project-PHR/README.md

 npm run dev
 ```

-3. **Service Setup** - Open a terminal and run the following commands to set up the client:
+3. **Service Setup** - Open a terminal and run the following commands to set up the Service:

 ```bash
 cd service
 npm install
 npm run dev
 ```

+Make sure you open two terminals to run the service and client at the same time.